LazerWereCat/Rimsenal-Enhanced-Vanilla-Pack-CE-Patch/README.md

 # Rimsenal - Enhanced Vanilla Pack CE Patch

-It makes Rimsenal Enchanced Vanilla Pack work with CE, excluded blowgun from it tough, maybe i'll add it late.
+It makes Rimsenal Enchanced Vanilla Pack work with CE, excluded blowgun from it tough, maybe i'll add it later.